 - to advocate public policies which promote clinical research of psychiatric disorders and the delivery of high quality patient care.

 The organization was designed to appeal to three interest groups.
 First, the Society was primarily designed for practicing clinical psychopharmacologists who take care of patients.
 This group wants to keep abreast of the most current knowledge as well as improve their practice methods.
 The second group is doctoral level scientists involved in active clinical psychopharmacological science.
 This group is interested in developing and improving the techniques and designs used in clinical psychopharmacology as well as evaluating treatments, and most importantly, in relating their research to clinical practice.
-The final group is the general public interested in learning more about the processes and utility of clinical psychopharmacology.
+The final group is the general public interested in learning more about the processes and utility of clinical psyc

 Rather than attempt by a single national convention to meet all these needs, ASCP's founders originally envisioned a series of satellite meetings or actually participating in the programmatic planning of various organizations.
 The first such collaborative effort was with the American College of Neuropsychopharmacology (ACNP), as ASCP participated in developing a portion of ACNP's annual meeting, emphasizing the science of clinical psychopharmacology.
 The link to ACNP was a natural one, as members of the ASCP steering committee were usually members of ACNP (including two past Presidents of ACNP).

 Since that time, ASCP has presented several times at the American Psychiatric Association Annual Meeting, and at other psychopharmacology meetings, including the Society of Biological Psychiatry.
-ASCP has also held an annual CME meeting, which is regarded as one of the best “Update” meetings in the field.
-That meeting has been held in various places, but has recently found a home in New York City in the fall and San Diego in the spring of each year.
-A President’s Day meeting was held for several years, but dropped due to funding difficulties.
+ASCP has also held an annual CME meeting, which is regarded as one of the best "Update" meetings in the field.
+That meeting has been held in various places, but has recently found a home in New York City in the fall and Los Angeles in the spring of each year.
+A President's Day meeting was held for several years, but dropped due to funding difficulties.
 ASCP in 2006 became the co-sponsor (along with NIMH) of the annual NCDEU meeting, held each spring.